Varun1723/AI-Powered-Plastic-Waste-Segregation-Model/README.md

 ### 🛰️ Satellite-Based Detection

-The first part of the project, named PlastiSense, uses satellite imagery to automatically detect, map, and prioritize plastic accumulation in inland water bodies at a regional or national scale.
+The first part of the project, uses satellite imagery to automatically detect, map, and prioritize plastic accumulation in inland water bodies at a regional or national scale.
 It is designed to provide actionable outputs for municipal planners and environmental agencies.

 **Methodology**
 The system uses Google Earth Engine (GEE) to process freely available Sentinel-2 imagery.
 The process is as follows: